In terms of how they get paid, NASCAR drivers are different from athletes in team sports.

 Whereas NFL and NBA players receive the bulk of their income from a signed contract with a team, a NASCAR driver’s money comes from a combination of salary, purse winnings from races and endorsements.

 One of the sport’s all-time greats, Jeff Gordon, is worth a cool $200 million.
-Let’s mark the occasion with a challenge: Can you guess how rich each of these current NASCAR drivers is?
+Can you guess how rich the rest of these NASCAR drivers are?

 Hamlin has plenty of endorsements, including with Domino’s and FedEx.